sevanetrebchenko/sudokusolver/README.md

 If no solution to the provided board is found, the line "No solution to given board." is printed instead.

 ## Artifacts
-Provided is a sudoku board generator executable, QQWing Sudoku.
+Provided is a sudoku board generator, QQWing Sudoku.
 [Download](https://qqwing.com/download.html)

 ## Compilation
 Generate puzzles to console window: